pymupdf/PyMuPDF/docs/document.rst

       Return the cross reference number of an :data:`OCG` or :data:`OCMD` attached to an image or form xobject.

       :arg int xref: the :data:`xref` of an image or form xobject.
-Valid such cross reference numbers are returned by :meth:`Document.getPageImageList`, resp. :meth:`Document.getPageXObjectList`.
+Valid such cross reference numbers are returned by :meth:`Document.get_page_images`, resp. :meth:`Document.get_page_xobjects`.
 For invalid numbers, an exception is raised.
       :rtype: int
       :returns: the cross reference number of an optional contents object or zero if there is none.